Three Smoky Mountain Towns: The Stories of Gatlinburg, Pigeon Forge & Sevierville

 🌄 Gatlinburg: From Settlement to Gateway

-Gatlinburg began as a rugged mountain settlement in the early 1800s, settled largely by Scots-Irish families who brought with them traditions of craftsmanship, music, and storytelling.
-Life was not easy – rocky soil, harsh winters, and isolation shaped the community.
-But resilience carried them through.
+Gatlinburg began as a rugged mountain settlement in the early 1800s, home to Scots-Irish families who brought with them traditions of craftsmanship, music, and storytelling.
+Life here wasn’t easy.
+Rocky soil, harsh winters, and isolation shaped a resilient community.

-Everything changed in 1934 with the creation of the Great Smoky Mountains National Park.
-Overnight, Gatlinburg transformed from a quiet logging town into the bustling “Gateway to the Smokies.”
-Families who once relied on timber now welcomed visitors eager to see the park’s beauty.
+Everything changed in 1934 with the creation of Great Smoky Mountains National Park.
+Almost overnight, Gatlinburg transformed from a quiet logging town into the bustling “Gateway to the Smokies.”
+Families who once relied on timber began welcoming visitors eager to visit, explore, and experience the mountains they had always called home.

-Today, history lives on in Gatlinburg’s Ogle Cabin and in the Great Smoky Arts & Crafts Community, where traditions of weaving, pottery, and woodcarving continue.
-Families especially love how close the town is to nature – trails, ranger programs, and scenic walks begin just minutes away.
+That history still lives on today.
+You’ll find it at the Historic Ogle Cabin, and throughout the Great Smoky Arts & Crafts Community, where weaving, pottery, and woodcarving traditions continue.
+Families love Gatlinburg for how closely it hugs nature — trailheads, ranger programs, scenic walks, and simple things to do that bring everyone together.

 🌾 Pigeon Forge: A Mill Town Becomes a Family Playground

-Pigeon Forge takes its name from the iron forge built on the Little Pigeon River in the early 1800s.
-The Old Mill, built in 1830, still operates today, grinding cornmeal and flour just as it did for early settlers.
+Pigeon Forge takes its name from the iron forge built along the Little Pigeon River in the early 1800s.
+At the heart of town stands The Old Mill, built in 1830 and still grinding cornmeal and flour today.

 Sevierville, established in 1795 as the county seat of Sevier County, is the oldest of the three towns.
 Named after John Sevier, a Revolutionary War hero and Tennessee’s first governor, the town grew as a hub of farming and community life.